The IRS Has Hired A Debt Collector That Is Being Sued By The Government

 Navient pointed BuzzFeed News to its January statement which calls the bureau's allegations, filed in the final days of the Obama administration, "unsubstantiated, unjustified and politically driven."
 A company fact sheet says that since 2012, Navient helped nearly 250,000 borrowers successfully rehabilitate their loans using language nearly identical to what regulators used.

-The CFPB told BuzzFeed News that it would accept consumer complaints related to the news IRS debt collection program.
+The CFPB told BuzzFeed News that it accepts consumer complaints about debt collection.

 "The Bureau receives complaints from consumers about a variety of consumer financial products and services, including debt collection," it said in a statement.
 "In some cases, the Bureau’s Consumer Response office refers or sends a complaint to another regulator.
 All complaints handled by the Bureau, including those sent to other regulators, serve to inform the Bureau in its work to supervise companies, to enforce consumer financial laws, to write better rules and regulations, and to educate and engage consumers.”